backstage/backstage/.changeset/friendly-carpets-repeat.md

 4. `techdocs.storageUrl` is now a required config.
 Should be `http://localhost:7000/api/techdocs/static/docs` in most setups.

-5. Parts of `@backstage/plugin-techdocs-backend` have been moved to a new package `@backstage/techdocs-common` to build docs.
+5. Parts of `@backstage/plugin-techdocs-backend` have been moved to a new package `@backstage/techdocs-common` to generate docs.
 Also to publish docs to-and-fro between TechDocs and a storage (either local or external).
 However, a Backstage app does NOT need to import the `techdocs-common` package - app should only import `@backstage/plugin-techdocs` and `@backstage/plugin-techdocs-backend`.